 We must have sufficient sources of liquidity to fund our working capital requirements and execute on our strategic initiatives.
 Future new product launches or investments in other growth initiatives may demand increased working capital before any long-term return is realized from increased revenue.
 Our ability to achieve our business and cash flow plans is based on a number of assumptions which involve significant judgments and estimates of future performance, borrowing capacity and credit availability, and financing opportunities which cannot at all times be assured.
-Accordingly, there is no assurance that cash flows from operations and other internal and external sources of liquidity will at all times be sufficient for our cash requirements.
+Additionally, in September 2022, to fund operations, we borrowed \$65 million from our majority stockholder and Executive Chairman, Robert W. Duggan, and we will need to raise additional capital in order to repay this loan by no later than its maturity date in September 2024.
+Accordingly, there is no assurance that cash flows from operations and other internal and external sources of liquidity will at all times be sufficient for our cash requirements, including repayment of the loan and other indebtedness.
 If necessary, we may need to consider actions and steps to improve our cash position and mitigate any potential liquidity shortfall, such as modifying our business plans, pursuing additional financing to the extent available, reducing capital expenditures, suspending certain activities or programs, pursuing and evaluating other alternatives and opportunities to obtain additional sources of liquidity, and other potential actions to reduce costs.
 There can be no assurance that any of these actions would be successful, sufficient or available on favorable terms.
 Any inability to generate or obtain sufficient levels of liquidity to meet our cash requirements at the level and times needed could have a material adverse impact on our business and financial position.